Prajcjathar/Assignment-5-Docker/README.md

 9. Run the command docker build -t project-node .
 10. Run the command docker run -d -p 1200:1200 project-node
 11. Copy the IP address from docker toolbox and paste in browser alongwith assigned port number.

-The screencasting vidoe of the application : https://screencast-o-matic.com/watch/cYle0INtY8